Projects per year

 Previous PhD supervision:

-- Richard Montague, “Challenging Hate Crime in a Divided City” (Second Supervisor): successful (minor corrections)
+- Richard Montague (Dfe funding) “Challenging Hate Crime in a Divided City” (Second Supervisor): successful (minor corrections)

-- Carey Doyle, “Migration, Planning and Super-diversity in Rural Northern Ireland and England” (Second Supervisor): Successful (minor corrections)
+- Carey Doyle, (Dfe funding) “Migration, Planning and Super-diversity in Rural Northern Ireland and England” (Second Supervisor): Successful (minor corrections)

 Research Statement

 My monograph entitled War as protection and punishment.
-Armed Intervention at the 'end of history' came out with Routledge on 15th of September 2023.
+Armed Intervention at the 'end of history' (Routledge, 2023) was nominated for the British Society of Criminology book prize by Routledge.
 It draws partly from my PHD thesis.
 The PhD analyzed the punitive use of military force in the post 9/11 'war on terror' context with particular reference to the wars in Afghanistan and Iraq.
 It investigated the overlap of criminology and international relations, the use of war, or the threat of it, as a means of punishing and establishing order, thus defining borders in the international sphere.
 The new monograph expands that framework to understand the punitive logics behind the so called liberal military interventions considering their trajectory from Kosovo, to Iraq and finally to Libya.
 It draws on previous analyses on the continuum between the inside and the outside, the use of military might and policing power, by looking at the punitive affects that were part of these imperial ventures.
 Further, it explored how these operations aimed at disciplining local state institutions with the aim of governing the local population through the state structure.
 Overall, it shows the contradiction, tensions and ambiguities that these military interventions created in the local areas.

 In 2013-2014 I contributed to a research project aimed at studying the ways in which particular notions of risk, uncertainty and insecurity were inscribed within the construction of an handheld security technology to detect CBRNE at the european border (with QUB colleagues).